DevWamy/P13_ArgentBank/README.md

 ### General information

-This repository contains all the source code to run the SportSee sports analytics dashboard application.
+This repository contains all the source code to run the ArgentBank banking application to manage its accounts.

 ## Prerequisites